dsdeur/do-something/README.md

 That's it!

 ### TUI
-You can run the TUI (build with Ratatui) that has fuzzy search (powered by Nucleo) to easily find available commands and run them:
+You can run the TUI (built with Ratatui) that has fuzzy search (powered by Nucleo) to easily find available commands and run them:
 ```bash
 ds
 ```
 Just type to search, use up/down arrow keys to navigate the list, and press `Enter` to run the selected command.
 You can search for the command, the aliases, the file name, or the actual command that will be run.

-You can exit with the `Escape` key or `ctrl + c`
+You can exit with the `Escape` key or `Ctrl+C`.

 ## Grouping and nesting